 UX designer Mike Locke runs his own YouTube channel with real success.

-You’ll find plenty of informational videos on how to overcome creative block and how to keep learning while on the job.
+You’ll find plenty of informational videos on overcoming creative blocks and how to keep learning while on the job.
 But there are sporadic tutorial videos on software like Sketch that should prove invaluable too.

 With fresh new videos Monday-Friday every single week of every month, there’s no denying Flux is a brilliant channel for UX design.